r0ttenbeef/r0ttenbeef.github.io/_posts/18/2025-09-19-Create-a-Full-Infrastructure-for-SOC-and-DFIR-Operations.md

 - You can visualize the alert data in the Wazuh dashboard.
 To do this, go to the Threat Hunting module and add the filters in the search bar to query the alerts `rule.groups:suricata`.
 ![18.png](/img/18/18.png)

-## TODO
-- Chainsaw and Sigma Rules into wazuh ?